 Schools, libraries, and resellers: institutional discounts are available.

 Greetings from Southern Oregon.
 The rains are still to come in earnest, but they will come.
 School is on, and students should be well into their studies.
 Get in some good teaching and learning before the holidays.

 JUST FOR FUN more proverbs

 MISCELLANY as it says

-Please note that the major tests for the vocabulary books.
+ONLY FROM ME: 1) I have the major tests for the vocabulary books.
 There are six of these tests, one for each nine weeks of work.
 2) I have finished the final test for Jensen’s Grammar.
 It is 100 questions and quite comprehensive.
 Both of these are available for FREE, but you have to email me at email@example.com to get them.
 I am the only source for these tests.
-They are free, but you will have to print them off.
+You will have to print them off.
 Each set includes the test and the answers.

-NOTE: I have a number of copies of Jensen’s Grammar that are unused but have a name written in them one the inside cover or the first page.
-I will sell them for $25 each; you will have to pay shipping and handling, but that’s a 24% discount.
+NOTE: I still have some copies of Jensen’s Grammar that are unused but have a name written in them one the inside cover or the first page.
+I will sell them for $25 each plus shipping and handling, but that’s a 24% discount.

 JUST FOR FUN

 Last time I gave you some pretentious proverbs.
 Here are few more.
 It is acceptable to use a dictionary for reference.